-An employer’s guide to open enrollment: Best practices for no penalties
+An employer’s guide to open enrollment: How to avoid ACA penalties

-To shed some light on the situation, we’ve compiled information on how employers should proceed during this increasingly confusing period called open enrollment.
+To shed some light on the situation, we’ve compiled information on how employers should proceed during open enrollment.

-Over the past 10 months, President Trump has signed a number of executive orders pertaining to the ACA and the individual markets it influences.
+Over course of his first 20 months in office, President Trump has signed a number of executive orders pertaining to the ACA and the individual markets it influences.
 These orders—beginning with one that tells government agencies to “lessen the burden” of the ACA—have largely left the landscape unchanged.
-His most important decision, announced in October, was to end the cost-sharing subsidies that help insurance companies fund the individual markets, thus driving up uncertainty and in return, costs.
+His most important decision, announced in October 2017, was to end the cost-sharing subsidies that help insurance companies fund the individual markets, thus driving up uncertainty and in turn, costs.

-Between these executive orders and the shortened time for open enrollment (Nov.
-1 to Dec.
-15 this year, as opposed to Nov.
-1 to Jan.
-31 last year), the country remains confused over who should be getting coverage, who will be getting subsidies, and who can get fined for what.
+Between these executive orders and the time for open enrollment (November 1, 2018 to December 15, 2018), the country remains confused over who should be getting coverage, who will be getting subsidies, and who can get fined for what.

 How to avoid thousands of dollars in penalties during employer open enrollment

-Despite the lack of change, employer open enrollment remains tricky.
+Despite minimal change, employer open enrollment continues to remains tricky.

 Typically, you’ll have a representative from the insurance company or your broker speak to eligible employees about how their health care options may have changed in the past year, and ask if anyone would like to make any changes to their enrollment.
 This meeting should be well documented and announced to your employees in a way that is typical of your company, and that is likely to be read (or listened to), and understood by all the necessary employees.